Proud To Protect Injured Workers

 Understanding Work Restrictions In Minnesota

 When you go back to work after recovering from your workplace injury, you may not have the ability to perform the same job duties.
 Are you worried about how you will make ends meet if you can’t do your job anymore?
-Under Minnesota workers’ compensation law, you have rights to receive restricted duties and/or wage loss benefits.
+Under the Minnesota workers’ compensation law, you have the right to receive restricted duties and/or wage loss benefits.

-To discuss your specific situation with an experienced attorney free of charge, call attorney Gerald W. Bosch of Bosch Law Firm Based in the Minneapolis-St. Paul area, he serves injured workers throughout Minnesota.
+To discuss your specific situation with an experienced attorney free of charge, call attorney Gerald W. Bosch of Bosch Heacox Law Firm.
+Based in the Minneapolis-St. Paul area, he serves injured workers throughout Minnesota.
 Call him today at 651-333-8300 to arrange a free consultation.

 Work Restrictions FAQs